 Create a checklist you review every time you before you begin to ride, Items to always check include:

+brakes chain

+pedals reflectors

+spokes tires

+seat lights

 Make sure you keep your chain well-lubricated and the tires inflated properly.

 Visit a bicycle shop.
 Learn about the different kinds of bikes.
 Ask about bike maintenance.
 At your den meeting, take apart an old bike then put it back together.